KomalSaini16/Login_Registration_page/README.md

 Step 7) Click on “INSTALL” button
 Step 8) Click on “LAUNCH” button

-##Login page and Registration page usage
+## Login page and Registration page usage

- Form-Tag:-The <form> tag is used to create a form for user.In this project we use form tag for login and registration page.here user can input their information for registration.
+ Form-Tag:- The <form> tag is used to create a form for user.In this project we use form tag for login and registration page.here user can       input their information for registration.

- Input-Field:-Input tag specifies an input field where the user can enter data.The <input> element is the most important form element.In this project we have multiple input tags like Name,Email,Password,Contact Number.In Name text field we have to fill our name.In email field we have to fill email id for registration.
+ Input-Field:- Input tag specifies an input field where the user can enter data.The <input> element is the most important form element.In this    project we have multiple input tags like Name,Email,Password,Contact Number.In Name text field we have to fill our name.In email field we have to      fill email id for registration.
   In password field we have to fill strong password for create an account.In contact field we have to fill our mobile number for                  authentication.

    Buttons:-In this project we use multiple buttons.Like the login button is use for log-in in website.Using a register button to register         user information.

  ## Deployment
    For creating an account:-